springfall2008/batpred/docs/customisation.md

 Use 1.0 to use exactly previous load data.
 A value of 1.1 for example would add 10% to historical load.

 **input_number.predbat_load_scaling10** is a percentage Scaling factor applied to historical load only for the PV10% scenario (this is in addition to load_scaling above).
 This can  be used to make the PV10% scenario take into account extra load usage and hence be more pessimistic while leaving the central scenario unchanged.
 The default is 1.1 meaning an extra 10% load is added.
 This will only have an impact if the PV 10% weighting is non-zero.

 **input_number.predbat_load_scaling_saving** is a percentage Scaling factor applied to historical load only during Octopus Saving sessions.
 This can be used to model your household cutting down on energy use inside a saving session (e.g. turning off a heat pump, deferring cooking until after the session, etc).

+## Solar PV adjustment options

+See also [PV configuration options in apps.yaml](apps-yaml.md#solcast-solar-forecast) including explanation of PV10, PV50 and PV90 terminology.

 **input_number.predbat_pv_scaling** is a percentage scaling factor applied to PV data, decrease this if you want to be more pessimistic on PV production vs Solcast.<BR>
 Use 1.0 to use exactly use the Solcast forecast generation data.
 A value of 0.9 for example would remove 10% from the Solcast generation forecast.